luis-guerra/luis-guerra.github.io/_posts/2018-03-16-dighostnslookup.markdown

 ---
 layout: post
-title:  "Using dig, host and nslookup:"
+title:  "Using dig, host and nslookup"
 date:   2018-03-16 16:26:00 +0200
 ---